 We have previously conducted and we or our third party collaborators may conduct additional clinical trials of efzofitimod outside of the United States.
-The FDA, however, may not accept data from such trials, in which case our development plans will be delayed, which could materially harm our business.\
+The FDA, however, may not accept data from such trials, in which case our development plans will be delayed, which could materially harm our business.

 In June 2018, we completed a Phase 1 clinical trial of efzofitimod in healthy subjects in Australia.
-This randomized, double-blind, placebocontrolled study investigated the safety, tolerability, immunogenicity, and pharmacokinetics (PK) of intravenous efzofitimod in 36 healthy volunteers.
+This randomized, double-blind, placebo-controlled study investigated the safety, tolerability, immunogenicity, and pharmacokinetics (PK) of intravenous efzofitimod in 36 healthy volunteers.
 In addition, we or our third party collaborators may choose to conduct additional clinical trials for efzofitimod in countries outside the United States, subject to applicable regulatory approval.
 For example, our partner, Kyorin Pharmaceutical Co., Ltd. (Kyorin), conducted and funded an efzofitimod Phase 1 clinical trial in 32 healthy Japanese male volunteers and is participating in the EZFO-FIT study.
 In July 2024, we completed enrollment of the EFZO-FIT study with a total of 268 subjects in centers in the United States, Europe, Brazil, as well as centers in Japan where our partner Kyorin led the enrollment effort.

 Although the FDA may accept data from clinical trials conducted outside the United States, acceptance of such study data is generally subject to certain conditions.
 For example, in cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (i) the data are applicable in the U.S. population and U.S. medical practice; and (ii) the clinical trials were performed by clinical investigators of recognized competence and pursuant to GCP regulations.
 Additionally, the FDA's clinical trial requirements, including sufficient size of patient populations and statistical powering, must be met.
-In addition, when studies are conducted only at sites outside of the United States, the FDA generally does not provide advance comment on the clinical trial was inadequate, which would likely require us to conduct additional clinical trials, in which case our development plans will be delayed, which could materially harm our business.
+In addition, when studies are conducted only at sites outside of the United States, the FDA generally does not provide advance comment on the clinical protocols for the studies, and therefore there is an additional risk that the FDA could determine that the study design or protocol for a non-U.S. clinical trial was inadequate, which would likely require us to conduct additional clinical trials, in which case our development plans will be delayed, which could materially harm our business.